 Compiled and presented in profile.id by .id, the population experts.

-Analysis of individual income levels in West Region in 2011 compared to the City of Mitcham shows that there was a lower proportion of people earning a high income (those earning $1,500 per week or more) and a higher proportion of low income people (those earning less than $400 per week).
+Analysis of individual income levels in the City of Mitcham in 2016 compared to Greater Adelaide shows that there was a higher proportion of people earning a high income (those earning $1,750 per week or more) and a lower proportion of low income people (those earning less than $500 per week).

-The major differences between West Region's individual incomes and the City of Mitcham's individual incomes were:
+The major differences between the City of Mitcham's individual incomes and Greater Adelaide's individual incomes were: